 We also respond to the stories and arguments of others.
 We determine (figure out or decide) exactly what they mean and whether we agree or disagree.
 We might even interpret their ideas to our friends, expressing them in language that makes more sense to us, or integrate their ideas with some of our own.

-People write for many of the same reasons they speak: to explain, to describe, to entertain, to persuade, or to agree, disagree, or add to what others have written.
+People write for many of the same reasons they speak: to explain, to describe, to entertain, to compare and contrast ideas or situations, to persuade, or to agree, disagree, or add to what others have written.

 However, there are some important differences between talking to a friend and writing an essay or a report for school, work, or an audience of strangers.